pgbackrest/pgbackrest/CONTRIBUTING.md

         TESTS COMPLETED SUCCESSFULLY

-    P00   INFO: P1-T1/1 - vm=none, module=common, test=wait
+    P00   INFO: P1-T1/1 - vm=none, module=common/wait
     P00   INFO: tested modules have full coverage
     P00   INFO: TESTS COMPLETED SUCCESSFULLY
     P00   INFO: test command end: completed successfully
 ```

-An entire module can be run by using only the `--module` option.
+A group of modules can be run by giving `--module` the path they are under.

 pgbackrest-dev => Run a module
 ```